 - A. As required by law, the Agent will annually re-examine the status of each Public Housing and LIHTC resident family relating to eligibility for continued occupancy, the rent charged, and the size of the apartment required.
-Residents will be contacted for re-examination approximately 90 days before the anniversary date established by the occupancy date of their lease to begin the re-examination process.
-Re-examination should be completed before the anniversary date of their lease. - B. The Agent will annually notify residents: - 1. whether the family meets the requirements of eligibility for continued occupancy; - 2. the rent to be charged; and - 3. the size of the unit required. - C. Residents, who, at the time of application for continued occupancy, are deemed ineligible by failure to meet the continued occupancy requirements shall be notified in writing of such ineligibility, the reason therefore.
-Public Housing residents shall be advised of their rights, if any, to a grievance procedure. - E. Rents will be reviewed at the time of the annual re-examination and, if appropriate, be changed to conform to the approved rent.
+Residents will be re-examined each year on the anniversary date established by the occupancy date of their lease. - B. The Agent will require annually notify residents: - 1. whether the family meets the requirements of eligibility for continued occupancy; - 2. the rent to be charged; and - 3. the size of the unit required. - C. Residents, who, at the time of application for continued occupancy, are deemed ineligible by failure to meet the continued occupancy requirements shall be notified in writing of such ineligibility, the reason therefore.
+Public Housing residents shall be advised of their rights, if any, to a grievance procedure.

-E. The family must report changes in income and the household composition.
-Once total resident payment is established, such payment rate shall remain in effect until the next annual re-examination, special re-examination, or an interim rent adjustment for a change in family income or family composition.
+- F. Rents will be reviewed at the time of the annual re-examination and, if appropriate, be changed to conform to the approved rent. - E. The family must report changes in income and the household composition.
+Once total resident payment is established, such payment rate shall remain in effect until the next annual reexamination, special re-examination, or an interim rent adjustment for a change in family income or family composition.
 Decreases in family income should be reported so that rent may be adjusted accordingly.